oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

       - "*"
 ```

 This section is potentially dangerous, it's defining a cluster role that has all permissions to everything.
-In a production environment you'd want to restrict to specific capabilities, but for this lab it's easier to do the lot.
+In a production environment you'd want to restrict to specific capabilities, but for this lab it's easier to do the lot rather than immediately jump into the kubernetes security configuration.

 ```
 apiVersion: rbac.authorization.k8s.io/v1